One of the most challenging instruments to accurately record, aside from acoustic drums has to be the classical guitar.

 Back then we were using a reel to reel recording device, and a fruit packing shed as a studio.

 Nowadays, as the inexpensive digital home recording has quickly become a viable option, musicians from all over the world have been able to record their own music at home.
 Computers have taken over, as they tend to do.

 An audio interface is a device that takes the analog sound you are recording and converts it to digital.
 These most often connect to the computer via USB and feature inputs for instrument cables and microphones, along with outputs for speakers and headphones.

 If you don’t currently own an audio interface and want to record and mix on your computer you will need one.

 You won’t require anything specific for classical guitar if recording from home, and you won’t need to spend a great deal of money.
 Just ensure the device is simple to set up and operate and has sufficient inputs and outputs for your purposes e.g. at least two microphone inputs if you plan on recording using more than one microphone and an input for a guitar cable if you plan on also recording using the pickup of your guitar e.g. to blend between the microphone and pickup for example.

 You will also want an audio interface that has phantom power if using a condenser microphone to record with, which is recommended (more on this shortly).
 Most audio interfaces nowadays include phantom power (often labeled as + 48V)

 Your DAW is the software program you use to record with.
 This is where you will set up your tracks for recording and mix the finished audio.

-- Acid Pro (my home recording software of choice)
+- Logic Pro (my home recording software of choice)